Most of us turn to music for comfort and warmth, a somewhat elusive goal in a cold world.

 Due to the steel core formed from six angles, the EJ11 80/20 sounds quite clear.
 These strings offer an ideal balance of comfortable playability, projection, and volume.

-The environmentally friendly guitar strings have corrosion resistant packaging and an extra-bright tone with projecting and deep bottom end.
-The EJ11 80/20 are made with perfect playability and tone equalization, and excellent acoustic measurement.
+The environmentally friendly guitar strings have corrosion-resistant packaging and an extra-bright tone with projecting and deep bottom end.
+The EJ11 80/20 is made with perfect playability and tone equalization, and excellent acoustic measurement.

 - Highly durable.

 - Made in the USA.

 The XT acoustic guitar strings with Phosphor Bronze winding materials produce a warm and full sound.
 The 13-56 set functions well, particularly for this type of tone; however, slightly different gauges may work well based on your preferences.

 The XTAPB1356 XT has an exciting construction because the bronze and phosphor alloy make the strings last longer and more durable.
 Therefore, as long as the coating stays on, you should not worry about rust, and the strings will maintain their new-string sound, much longer.

 The coating also adds warmth to the entire tone.
 With these strings, you can generate enough warmth and still retain a bit of the much-needed attack.